Why Choose NUCPS?

 - the development of public safety professionals at all stages of their careers and contributing to the

-In 1904, the City of Evanston, because of the number of automobiles already in operation in the community and in an effort to regulate the movement of the automobiles in the interest of public safety, established an eight mile per hour speed limit on city streets.
-Then, in what was named a "speed trap" by one local writer, officers from the Evanston Police Department "hid" in the bushes and timed passing automobiles with stop watches as they drove between two tape markers placed on the pavement.
-Despite these early efforts, traffic crashes had become a problem and in 1927 Evanston was ranked fifth in the nation in traffic crashes and fatalities, many of which involved pedestrians.
+In 1904, the City of Evanston, due to the number of automobiles already in the community, established an eight mile per hour speed limit on city streets in an effort to regulate traffic in the interest of public safety.
+In what was named a "speed trap" by one local writer, officers from the Evanston Police Department (EPD) hid in the bushes and timed passing automobiles with stop watches as they drove between two tape markers placed on the pavement.
+Despite these early efforts, traffic crashes became a problem, and in 1927, Evanston was ranked fifth in the nation in traffic crashes and fatalities, many of which involved pedestrians.

-In recognition of NUCPS's dedication to public safety, City of Chicago Mayor Rahm Emanuel proclaimed Sunday, October 23, 2011 as Chicago’s “Northwestern University Center for Public Safety Day.”
+In recognition of NUCPS's dedication to public safety, City of Chicago Mayor Rahm Emanuel proclaimed Sunday, October 23, 2011, as “Northwestern University Center for Public Safety Day.”

 In 1959, the Northwestern University Traffic Institute (now the Northwestern University Center for Public Safety) merged its library holdings with those of the Northwestern University Transportation Library.
 Today, the Transportation Library has the largest private collection of transportation, highway traffic control, highway safety and criminal justice literature in the country.
 Increasing by approximately 6,000 items every year, the Transportation Library's collection now includes over 155,000 books, technical reports, pamphlets, government documents, doctoral dissertations, newsletters, journals and periodicals; over 85,000 documents are stored on microform.
 The Transportation Library is also a regional center in the national network of transportation research information services (TRISNET).

-A staff of professional librarians is available to assist NUCPS faculty and students in literature searches, bibliographic studies and acquisition of hard-to-locate materials and documents.
-The library is a routine subscriber to abstracting services, CD-ROM distributors and electronic bibliographic retrieval services.
-The librarians' daily familiarity with such services, and specialized knowledge of the subject matter, greatly facilitates the acquisition of writings that have had a very limited distribution.
-Such library capabilities are vital to NUCPS's research and publication programs, providing essential information regarding police training, police administration, criminal justice and traffic engineering.
+A staff of professional librarians is available to assist NUCPS faculty and students in literature searches, bibliographic studies, and acquisition of hard-to-locate materials and documents.
+The library is a routine subscriber to abstracting services and electronic bibliographic retrieval services.
+The librarians' daily familiarity with such services, and specialized knowledge of the subject matter, greatly facilitates the acquisition of writings that have had a limited distribution.
+Such library capabilities are vital to NUCPS's research and publication programs, providing essential information regarding police training, public safety administration, criminal justice, and traffic engineering.